melissa-sa/melissa/api/README.md

 ## `comm_1_to_m_init` and `comm_n_to_m_init`

-These functions staticaly define a N*M redistribution between the simulation and the server.
-The same distribution is computed on the server side.
+These functions compute the data distribution when there are `n` simulation and `m` server processes.
-It sets some variables of a `field_data_t` structure.
+These functions modify some variables of a `field_data_t` structure.

 ## `melissa_init_internal`